mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 {{"demo": "CrudCustomFormField.js", "height": 600, "iframe": true}}

+### Custom page titles

+The `pageTitles` prop can be used to set custom page titles for each CRUD page.

+{{"demo": "CrudCustomPageTitles.js", "height": 600, "iframe": true}}

 ### Slots

 Certain parts of the CRUD UIs can be customized or replaced with custom components by using the `slots` and `slotProps` props.